How different generations, the Millennials and Generation Z, have different attitudes to video piracy.

 We have become very used to talking about Millennials and their attitude to all manners of things, from shopping to technology, to environmental issues, to politics.
 In our industry, a huge amount of research has been done on them and their attitudes to the media they consume, both legally and illegally.
 We know what they want from it, we know how they engage with it, we know what they will pay for and what they won’t.
 True, these things might change with bewildering speed — Millennial behavior is dynamic, and very few things can be considered fixed.
 But the point is we have plenty of reference points and, in popular culture at least, Millennials are bywords for all that is new and fresh.
 Even the term has gradually taken over from their more official appellation of Generation Y

-However, while there are a great deal of them and their attitudes are important — indeed, they are just transitioning into the peak of their socio-economic importance (that is, if the Boomers and Gen X haven’t managed to draw up the ladder behind them) — the truth is that the last Millennial was already born a quarter of a century ago.
+However, while there are a great deal of them and their attitudes are important — indeed, they are just transitioning to the peak of their socio-economic importance (that is, if the Boomers and Gen X haven’t managed to draw up the ladder behind them) — the truth is that the last Millennial was already born a quarter of a century ago.
 Where we need to start focusing our attention on fairly urgently is the generation behind them, Generation Z, and work out what they want, how they want to consume it, and if their attitudes to piracy are different than those of the Millennials.

 First of all, it’s probably helpful to understand a bit more about the generations we’re referencing and the way they have become shorthand for describing certain behaviors and attitudes.